Closing date: Thursday 5 December 2019

 For further information, please download the candidate information pack below.
 To discuss the role, please contact Mr Rob Phillips, CFO, or Ms Laura Steward on 01622 677055.

 To apply, please provide a comprehensive CV, setting out your career history and include details of any professional qualifications.
-In addition, please fill in the application form providing specific examples to demonstrate how you meet each of the experience, qualities and skill areas identified in the person specification.
-Please download a copy of the application form below.
+In addition, please download and fill in the application form below providing specific examples to demonstrate how you meet each of the experience, qualities and skill areas identified in the person specification.

 Please note, this role requires a level of vetting.
 If you are selected for interview, you will be required to fill in and bring with you the vetting forms; you will also be asked to bring certain forms of identification with you, which will be detailed in your invitation letter.

-Interviews will be held on the 30th October.
+Interviews will be held on the 8th January in Maidstone.

 Ethics and integrity are at the heart of policing.
 It is vital that the highest standards are maintained, but sometimes officers fall below the high standard expected of them.

-All police forces hold gross misconduct hearings, presided over by Legally Qualified Chairs since 2016.
-Each panel requires an independent member, to both ensure transparency and to provide an experienced lay person’s view of the proceedings.
+All police forces hold gross misconduct hearings.
+Since 2016 these have been presided over by Legally Qualified Chairs.
+Each panel requires an independent member to ensure transparency and to provide an experienced lay person’s view of the proceedings.

 Kent’s Police and Crime Commissioner, Matthew Scott, is seeking a number of new independent members to sit on these panels.

-Interviews will be held on 26 November, at the Office of the Police and Crime Commissioner, Kent Police Headquarters, Sutton Road, Maidstone ME15 9BZ.
+Interviews will be held on 17 January at the Office of the Police and Crime Commissioner, Sutton Road, Maidstone.